 Life as a McKinsey Consultant

 McKinsey is like Hogwarts: Help is given to those who ask for it.

 I joined the BTO practice (now Digital McKinsey).
 As soon as I reported for work,they shipped me off on a training program to New Jersey, USA.
 I met some really cool people from offices across Asia, Latin America, North America, Africa, and Europe.
 We were then sent to Carnegie Melon University for a crash course on business technology.

-One of my fondest memories was visiting the Randy Pausch memorial bridge there (Check out his video, the Last Lecture).
+One of my fondest memories was visiting the Randy Pausch memorial bridge there.
 After 2 weeks of interacting with my international colleagues, I was yet to officially meet my India colleagues.

 My induction into McKinsey India was with an off-site in Goa.
 Pampered at the Grand Hyatt Goa, I met consultants from across the Indian offices, and a few who were now working in foreign locations.
 Over three days of networking, team building, and great entertainment (attending a stand-up performance by Radhika Vaz, listening to a very touching talk by Anupam Kher, and partaking in some amazing water sports), I started feeling like I was becoming a part of the firm.

 McKinsey teams feel a lot like an Avengers initiative.
 There is typically a core team that starts off the engagement.
 And as we enter every new phase, new associates are either brought on board in a planned manner, or just ad hoc.

 I’ve typically worked on three types of projects: strategy studies, operations engagements, and research projects.

 Strategy projects are what are called “on the balcony” projects where we take an overall, macro view, and help the firm figure out the direction they need to proceed in.
 Operations projects are more of an “in the dance” effort, where we move with the rank and file of the organization to fix operational issues and improve performance.